medcomdk/dk-medcom-carecommunication-testscripts/input/pagecontent/testscripts.md

 #### Test script naming
 When executing send and receive test scripts it is required that SUT has executed one or more use cases in advance.
 These use cases are listed in the 'Precondition' columns in the tables.

-**Use cases:** The name of the test scripts is constituted by CareCommunication_Testscript_[send/receive]-[type], describing the type of messages being sent, or recieved.
+**Use cases:** The name of the test scripts is constituted by CareCommunication_Testscript_[send/receive]-[type], describing the type of messages being sent, or received.
+For instance CareCommunication_Testscript_send-new-message.
 'CareCommunication_Testscript_[send/receive]-' is not shown in the tables below.

 **Technical cases:** The name of the test scripts is constituted by CareCommunication_Testscript_[send/receive]-[tec]-[number].
+For instance CareCommunication_Testscript_send-tec-02.
 'CareCommunication_Testscript_[send/receive]-' is not shown in the tables below.

 #### Test examples/fixtures

 Test examples are, in TouchStone testing, called fixtures.
-When testing the CareCommunication standard, the fixtures will be previously send CareCommunications or an OIOXML message in few cases.
+When testing the CareCommunication standard, the fixtures will be previously sent CareCommunications or an OIOXML message in few cases.
 The fixtures are already uploaded to TouchStone.
-During setup of a test, all relevant fixtures will automatically be uploadet to the server used during test.
+During setup of a test, all relevant fixtures will automatically be uploaded to the server that is used during test.
 From an API it is possible to request relevant fixture.
 This is a part of the send and receive test scripts.

 Timestamps in most fixtures are sent between the DD-MM-YYYY and DD-MM-YYYY.
 All corrections and cancellation messages are sent one hour after the message it revises or cancels.